A history of the Irish Pharmaceutical Industry

 Making medicines for the World

-Pat McCarthy worked for many years in the pharmaceutical manufacturing sector and is currently a research associate of the Department of History and Geography, Dublin City University.
+Pat McCarthy, a native of Waterford city, holds a PhD and an MBA from UCD and worked for many years in the pharmaceutical manufacturing sector.
+He is currently a research associate in the School of History and Geography, Dublin City University.
 He is the author of Waterford: The Irish Revolution 1912-1923 (Dublin, 2015), Waterford and the 1916 Rising (Waterford, 2016) and The Redmonds and Waterford, a political dynasty 1891-1952 (Dublin, 2018).